 - How often will I need follow-up for this condition?

-- Will I need to take preventive antibiotics for certain medical or dental procedures?
+- Do I need to take preventive antibiotics for certain medical or dental procedures?

 - I have other medical conditions.
-How can I best manage them too?
+How can I best manage these conditions together?

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions, including:

 - What are your symptoms?

 - Did your symptoms come on gradually or suddenly?
 When?